All of Their Eggs in One Basket

 One thing I found perhaps more interesting than the collection itself was the fact that Dan, thorough reporter that he is, was furiously scribbling notes.
 About what, I wondered.
 Especially after seven previous stops on our day-long adventure!
 I’d think he’d be wiped out by now.
 But no, he was smiling ear to ear – and I think I know why.

 It doesn’t get more random than this (I do actually have a hard time calling it a) museum.
 This final stop would be the exclamation point to Dan’s article about me and this blog.
 How did I know about this?
 Is this really a museum?
 Who comes here specifically for this?
 I could see his wheels turning as he noted bird species with funny names like the bobolink and my favorite, the European Coot.
 I wish we had a coot in our backyard.
-Just because.
+Every morning I could wake up and say, “that crazy coot is at it again” or variations on that theme.

 I don’t feel like explaining this display, so I’ll take the lazy way out: